Strategies to prevent and eliminate a flea infestation in your home and yard, or on your pets naturally without chemicals.

-While the home itself appeared free of any infestation, a single flea or two must have gotten trapped under my daughter’s shirt (she liked to lay right on the dog!).
+While the home itself appeared free of a flea infestation, a single flea or two must have gotten trapped under my daughter’s shirt (she liked to lay right on the dog!).

 Fortunately, she didn’t have any other symptoms other than the visible appearance of the bites and they healed up quickly within a few days using baking soda baths and a homemade herbal salve.

-Prevention is Key
+Flea Prevention is Key

 Prevention is key when it comes to flea infestation problems.
 It is important to note that pets that are healthy are much more resistant to fleas than unhealthy pets eating highly processed bagged or canned pet food.

 Assembling a raw food diet for your pet can go a long way toward preventing flea infestation problems in the first place.

-Ridding Your Pet of Fleas Naturally
+Ridding Your Pet of Fleas Without Chemicals

 While pets eating a nutritious diet are far less likely to attract large numbers of fleas, even animals with strong immune systems will occasionally attract a few.